We’ve all heard of post-traumatic stress disorder (PTSD) in humans. But do dogs get PTSD too?

 A dog suffering from PTSD may become less trustful when around new people.
 She might become shy, preferring to hide instead of seeking human company.
 Such a dog may also be vigilant in an excessive manner.
 Any changes in her surroundings might make her raise her guard.

-- Hesitation when visiting certain places.
-This happens even in the case of familiar places
+- Hesitation when visiting certain places (can happen even in familiar places).

-- Barking rather often and for no obvious reason
+- Barking often and for no obvious reason.

-- Becoming highly vigilant and constantly keep an eye on what is happening around it
+- Becoming highly vigilant and constantly watching what is happening around her.

-- Trembling or shaking, even if it isn’t cold or there are no signs of immediate dangers
+- Trembling or shaking, even if it isn’t cold or there’s no sign of immediate danger.

-- Becoming shy in the presence of people and trying to avoid human contact
+- Becoming shy around people and trying to avoid human contact.

 An overly stressed dog will usually be highly sensitive to external factors.
 Once PTSD develops, even the smallest amount of stress can cause a reaction.
-This can get them in a fragile state.
+This can put your dog in a fragile state.